sallos/IPS/README.md

-Test PHP Modules for IP-Symcon
+PHP Modules for IP-Symcon
 ================

-* IOTest
-* IOSplitter
-* VariableAction
-* HomeMaticOverride
+* CUPS